Can a MISL Fly? Analysis and Ingredients for Mutual Information Skill Learning: Preliminaries

 Given a latent skill space $\gZ$, prior methods~\citep{eysenbach2018diversity, Sharma2020Dynamics-Aware, laskin2022cic, gregor2016variational, Hansen2020Fast} maximizes the MI between skills and states $I^{\pi}(S; Z)$ or the MI between skills and transitions $I^{\pi}(S, S'; Z)$ under the target policy.
 We will focus on $I^{\pi}(S, S'; Z)$ but our discussion generalizes to $I^{\pi}(S; Z)$.
 Specifically, maximizing the MI between skills and transitions can be written as

-where $p^{\pi}(s_{+} = s \mid z)$ is the discounted state occupancy measure~\citep{ho2016generative, nachum2019dualdice, eysenbach2022contrastive, zheng2024contrastive} of policy $\pi$ conditioned on skill $z$, and $p^{\pi}(s' \mid s, z)$ is the state transition probability given policy $\pi$ and skill $z$.
-This optimization problem can be casted into an iterative min-max optimization problem by first choosing a variational distribution $q(z \mid s, s')$ to fit the historical posterior $p^{\beta}(z \mid s, s')$, which is an approximation of $p^{\pi}(z \mid s, s')$, and then choosing policy $\pi$ to maximize discounted return defined by the intrinsic reward $\log q(z \mid s, s')$:
+where $p^{\pi}(s_{+} = s \mid z)$ is the discounted state occupancy measure~\citep{ho2016generative,nachum2019dualdice,eysenbach2022contrastive,zheng2024contrastive} of policy $\pi$ conditioned on skill $z$, and $p^{\pi}(s' \mid s, z)$ is the state transition probability given policy $\pi$ and skill $z$.
+This optimization problem can be cast as an iterative min-max optimization problem by first choosing a variational distribution $q(z \mid s, s')$ to fit the historical posterior $p^{\beta}(z \mid s, s')$, which is an approximation of $p^{\pi}(z \mid s, s')$, and then choosing policy $\pi$ to maximize discounted return defined by the intrinsic reward $\log q(z \mid s, s')$: